 27 Years Ago

 My mum died 27 years ago, more than half my lifetime ago.
 27 years without the most influential person in my life.
-27 years of missed boyfriends, babies, a wedding, a graduation, promotions, awards, the set-up of Mrs Mummypenny.
-Many years of tears, loss, whys, questions about life, why me, unfairness….
+27 years of missed boyfriends, babies, a wedding, a graduation, promotions, awards, the set-up of Mrs Mummypenny, a divorce… Many years of tears, loss, whys, questions about life, why me, unfairness.

 This time of the year is particularly tough, and I am going to admit this even though I am a mum.
 I hate Mother’s Day.
 It’s that one day of the year where I just want to crawl into a hole and just hide from the world for a day.
 It’s a bit like Christmas for me, another time of the year that I really don’t like.
 After many years of fighting it and pretending to have fun, I am over it.
 Mother’s Day is not fun.